rjseymour66/command-line/README.md

 ## Flags

 `flag.<FunctionName>` lets you define CLI flags.
-For example, to create a flag that performs an action if it exists, you can use `flag.Bool`.
+For example, to create a flag that performs an action if the flag is provided, you can use `flag.Bool`.

 The following flag function definition returns the value of a `bool` variable that stores the value of the flag.
 After you create a flag, you have to call the `Parse()` function to parse the arguments provided to the command line: